nminet/kostache/README.md

     // get the context associated to a name for a regular section abstract fun push(name: String, body: String?, onto: Context): Context?

-    // production of mustache lambda if available open fun asLambda(): String? = null
+    // mustache lambda if available
+    open fun asLambda(): String? = null

     // text to render